Best smartwatches of 2022 for business use

 Bonus pick: NIVY Watch

-NIVY Watch is the new addition to the Resco portfolio and a brand new type of smartwatches developed for professional use.
+NIVY Watch is a brand-new type of smartwatches developed for professional use.
 While not intended for a consumer market, the smartwatch opens new possibilities for industry workers and companies.

-A professional smartwatch with pleasant materials, good ergonomics and simple operation focus on business scenarious with more specific needs, e.g constuction or warehouse workers.
+A professional smartwatch with pleasant materials, good ergonomics and simple operation focused on business scenarios with more specific needs, e.g constuction or warehouse workers.
 That’s why they come with a full set of additional functionality and equipment, like simplified UI or multi-charging station.
-Anyone interested can read the detailed specifications or try the Evaluation Kit.

 Choose the best smartwatch for your business